 While this is too heavy for a facial cream, it can be used on most all other parts of your body.

-Have you made body cream before?
+Have you made homemade body lotion before?
 How did it turn out?